typst/packages/packages/preview/wenyuan-campaign/0.1.0/template/main.typ

 == Tables and More Tables

-Tables are styled according to the DnD styling.
+By default tables have no stroke.
+You can make a DnD-style table by using `#dndtable()`, the _exact same way_ you'd make a regular table.#footnote[In a dndtable, you cannot set the stroke, fill, or inset.]
 Due to a current limitation in typst, the header row is not automatically bolded, you will have to do that yourself.

 #sctitle[Make a nice title with `sctitle`]
-#table(
+#dndtable(
   columns: (auto, 1fr),
   table.header[*d2*][*Items*],
   [1], [An apple],